-Today, zoonotic diseases cause an incredible 2.4 billion cases of human illness each year and 2.2 million deaths.
+Today, animal-borne diseases cause an incredible 2.4 billion cases of human illness each year and 2.2 million deaths.
 It's about to get far worse.
-Coronavirus is only the beginning.
-In this global explainer series we visit several continents to meet the scientists, vets, doctors and conservationists exploring what current and past pandemics can tell us about preventing the next one.